 Yes!
 To freeze, cook them as instructed and let them completely cool.
 Wrap tightly in plastic wrap and then foil as well.
 I don’t know how long these will store in the freezer, as I’ve only done it about a couple of weeks.
 To reheat, cook them 10-15 minutes at 300°F in the oven.

-If you make these Vegan Fat-Free Baked Mexican Black Bean Burgers, I’d love hearing about it!
+If you make these Baked Vegan Black Bean Burgers, I’d love hearing about it!

 Disclaimer: These are BEAN burgers, they are made from beans, salsa and veggies and will taste like a bean burger.
-They are not meant to resemble meat in any way, shape or form, nor would I want them to.
+They are not meant to resemble meat in any way, shape or form.
 So, please don’t expect a bean burger to resemble meat.
 This is not that kind of recipe.

 MORE VEGAN BURGERS AND SANDWICHES